DKXXXL/master-thesis/pldi2023/review-reply-final.md

 We thank all the reviewers for their critical and encouraging feedback.
-Below we address the main concerns, which we may have paraphrased for space.
+Below we address the main concerns, which we may have paraphrased for brevity.

 * (A, B, C, D) __There are limitations with the current design and implementation, such as restricting induction to the top level and the awkwardness in handling terms like `denoteTy t`.__